School Age Child Find

 A group of five school-age children

-An Intervention Team is established in each school to accept referrals, and to implement and monitor research-based interventions which address student academic and/or behavioral concerns.
-Within 60 business days of initial enrollment in a public school every student is screened in a number of areas to ensure that developmental skills are adequate for the learning process.
-When a student fails a screening, or has difficulty in classroom performance, the parent is informed and the student may be referred to the Intervention Team.
+Within 60 business days of initial enrollment in a public school, every student is scheduled for screening in several areas to ensure that developmental skills are adequate for the learning process.
+When a student fails a screening or has academic, social/emotional, or behavioral concerns and a disability is not suspected, the parent is informed, and the student may be referred to the Student Support Team (SST)/Intervention Team (IT).

-If a parent is concerned about their child's progress in school, he or she should contact the administrator of their child's school to request a meeting with the Intervention Team.
+If a parent is concerned about their child's progress in school, he or she should contact the administrator of their child's school to request a meeting with the SST/IT.

 How long will it take to get services for my child?

-When a child is referred for further evaluation the process is as follows:
+When your child is referred for further evaluation the process is as follows:

-• The child is evaluated by the educational professionals deemed appropriate to assess the child's needs.
+• Your child is evaluated by the educational professionals deemed appropriate to assess the child's needs.

-• The eligibility meeting is held within 65 business days from the referral date.
+• The eligibility meeting is held within 60 calendar days from the referral date.

-• If the child is determined to meet the educational disability criteria, an Individualized Education Plan (IEP) will be developed within 30 calendar days of the date of eligibility.
+• If your child is determined to meet the educational disability criteria, an Individualized Education Plan (IEP) will be developed within 30 calendar days of the date of eligibility.

-• Special education services are delivered based on the IEP and should begin soon after the development of the plan and permission is received from parents.
+• Special education services are delivered based on the IEP and should begin soon after the development of the plan and permission is received from you as the parents.

 Contact the administrator of your child's school to request a meeting with the Intervention Team.